Carrot Orange Refresher is perfect for your warm summer days. Make a batch and enjoy it for a long time with ice and drops of lemon juice!

 - Ice and Water

-Pour 4-5 tbsp of the syrup in a glass and top with ice and water.
+- Pour 4-5 tablespoon of the syrup in a glass and top with ice and water.
 Stir and serve cold.